solvexia/solvexia-api-docs/processes/processes.md

 | processId | `string` | The process id to create a process run from. |

 #### Query parameters
-Query parameters are not expected.
+The query parameters are not expected.

 #### Request body
-Request body must be empty.
+The request body must be empty.

 #### Response body
-Successful response contains a [Process run](../process_runs/process_runs_schemas.md/#process-run)
+The successful response contains an instance of a [Process Run](../process_runs/process_runs_schemas.md/#process-run).

 The error response contains an [Error](../response_codes.md).